Learning with Explicit Shape Priors for Medical Image Segmentation: Introduction

 \section{Introduction}

-Medical image segmentation is regarded as one of the most essential and challenging tasks in the filed of medical image analysis, which is beneficial to the image-guided diagnosis and surgery-based intervention \cite{hesamian2019deep}.
-Common imaging modalities contain computed tomography (CT), magnetic resonance imaging (MRI), ultrasound (US) imaging, microscopy imaging etc \cite{tajbakhsh2020embracing}.
-And medical image segmentation is aimed at providing anatomical shape information by making per-pixel predictions for organs or lesions in images \cite{azad2022medical}.
-Thus, many previous works are focused on incorporating shape priors to better deal with the segmentation task.
-And these works can be divided into three categories, atlas-based models \cite{kalinic2009atlas}, the statistical-based gaussian mixture model (GMM) \cite{tai2005local} and UNet-based models with specifically designed shape priors.
+Medical image segmentation is regarded as one of the most essential and challenging tasks for medical image analysis, which is a prerequisite for image-guided diagnosis and computer-assisted intervention \cite{hesamian2019deep}.
+It provides anatomical shape information by making per-pixel predictions for organs or lesions in images \cite{azad2022medical}.
+Recently, deep learning techniques \cite{shen2017deep} have dominated medical image segmentation.
+The most successful architectures are U-shape networks \cite{ronneberger2015u}.
+The multi-scale features are extracted for specific regions in the encoder, which contain semantic and detailed information.

-Atlas-based segmentation models indeed extract intensity-based transformation relations $R_{I}$ between source images in atlas and target images, which is also the core step of image registration \cite{cabezas2011review}.
-Then after applying $R_{I}$ transform to source ground truths (GTs), we can attain GTs of target images.
-However, the registration process can be very time-consuming, and the choice of source images used for registration can be very tricky \cite{kalinic2009atlas}.

-The second category of segmentation models is statistical-based models \cite{heimann2009statistical}.
-Of all statistical-based models, GMM \cite{reynolds2009gaussian} is a typical model which extracts a batch of gaussian distributions with learnable means and variances.
-And these distributions can serve as explicit shape priors representing shape characteristics of training datasets.
-Nevertheless, these models could provide a inconsistent segmentation mask as a result of imaging noise.
-Fixed gaussian distributions are not robust enough to cover a wide range of datasets.
-Thus, there may be poor segmentation results for unseen datasets \cite{dar2019medical}.

-In recent years, deep learning techniques \cite{shen2017deep} have dominated in various tasks of medical image analysis, image segmentation in particular.
-And U-shape networks \cite{ronneberger2015u} can extract multi-scale features for specific regions in the encoder, which contains semantic and detail information.
 Then deep features from the bottleneck are fused with encoded features via skip connections in the decoder structure.
-And deep networks are free from hand-crafted features to achieve outstanding performance for segmentation tasks.
+Lastly, per-pixel classifications are carried out on decoded features via the segmentation head \cite{zhou2022rethinking}, which is a learnable prototype.
+Deep networks are free from hand-crafted features to achieve outstanding performance for segmentation.